 - Belay glasses to mitigate the wear and tear on your neck while belaying.

 - Belay gloves for protection and control.

 - Supplemental anchor building gear includes locking non-locking carabiners, sewn slings, and cord.
 A personal anchor like the Petzl Connect is also a great piece of sport climbing gear to have.

 - A pair of approach or hiking shoes to get to and from the crag.

 - A rope bag or rope tarp to insulate your rope from the dirty ground for more convenient carrying

-- A good old backpack for carrying gear, water, and food.
+- A good old backpack or dedicated climbing backpack (with an integrated rope bag, for example) for carrying gear, water, and food.